soyoahn/soyoahn.github.io/_posts/2025-06-06-job-interview-questions.md

     - Let's run an example scenario of that!
 Let's say that the navigation is all over the place and users complain that they rarely know what they're looking for.
 I want to rearchitect the knowledge center and add some metadata.
 Who would need to approve before I can begin the work?
     - Let's run another scenario!
 I want to run an audit of all our existing knowledge and how it's being used and shared today.
 I think this audit will take one month of dedicated work if I want to get good enough information.
 How should I go about doing this audit?
 Who do I need to check with?
 How would I obtain access to all the areas where information might exist?

+### Team Structure
+- How many direct reports does my functional manager have?
+- (If the answer to the previous question is that I'd be the only one: What percentage of their success or failure is directly dependent upon my success or failure?) // Here, I'm trying to suss out whether the manager will be risk-averse and overly controlling because my potential failure is too tied to their performance metrics.
+Let me know if there's a better way to do that!)

 ### What's Important To You?
 - How are performance reviews done and how important are they to you?
 - What does success look like?
 Who determines whether things are successful?